 - A primary residence, owned by a natural person or a special trust, used for domestic residential purposes, where the proceeds do not exceed R2 million.
-Where the proceeds exceed R2 million, the exclusion is R2 million (2012: R1,5 million) of the calculated capital gain - Personal use assets owned by a natural person or a special trust, not used for the carrying on of a trade - Lump sums from insurance and retirement benefits.
-This exclusion does not apply to second-hand policies unless they are pure risk policies with no investment or surrender value - Small business assets or an interest in a small business, limited to R1,8 million (2012: R900 000) if certain requirements are met, including: - the gross asset value of the business is less than R10 million (2012 : R5 million) - the natural person was a sole proprietor, partner or at least 10% shareholder for at least five years, is at least 55 years old, or suffers from ill-health, is infirm or deceased - Compensation, prizes and donations to certain PBO's - Assets used by registered micro businesses for business purposes.
+Where the proceeds exceed R2 million, the exclusion is R2 million (2012: R1,5 million) of the calculated capital gain - Personal use assets owned by a natural person or a special trust - Lump sums from insurance and retirement benefits, except for certain second-hand policies - Small business assets or an interest in a small business, limited to R1,8 million (2012: R900 000) if certain requirements are met, including: - the market value of all the person's business assets at the date of disposal is less than R10 million (2012: R5 million) - the natural person was a sole proprietor, partner or held a minimum shareholding of 10%, and was actively involved in the business for at least five years - the natural person is at least 55 years old, or suffers from ill-health, is infirm or deceased - Compensation, prizes and donations to certain PBO's - Assets used by registered micro businesses for business purposes.